longstim/Juice-Blast/README.md

 # Juice Blast

-A casual mobile game on android platform that build using Unity3D
+Mobile casual game on android platform about benefit of fruits.
+This game was built using Unity3D.